 ]]>

-Making Family Meals Happen (Even when Schedules Are Busy) http://new.myhotlunchbox.com/making-family-meals-happen-even-when-schedules-are-busy/ Sun, 08 Jul 2018 01:25:07 +0000 http://new.myhotlunchbox.com/?p=490 Today’s families are busy, busy, busy.
+Making Family Meals Happen (Even when Schedules Are Busy) https://new.myhotlunchbox.com/making-family-meals-happen-even-when-schedules-are-busy/ Sun, 08 Jul 2018 01:25:07 +0000 http://new.myhotlunchbox.com/?p=490 Today’s families are busy, busy, busy.
 Between full-time work, school and extracurricular activities for the kids, volunteer opportunities, errands, and everything else on your plate, it can be difficult to get the whole family sitting around the dinner table each evening.
 While this was once the norm in American families, simple logistics have made a traditional family dinner less frequent than it once was.
 If you’re sick of eating on the fly and missing this time of unwinding with your family over the evening, here are some tips on getting everyone together for family dinner more often.
 CC by 2.0 Nick Lee

 BE FLEXIBLE WITH TIMING